Health Monitoring & Watchdog

 Notification Deduplication

-Section titled “Notification Deduplication”To avoid flooding notification channels during extended outages, the watchdog implements deduplication.
+Section titled “Notification Deduplication”To avoid flooding notification channels during extended outages — because nothing helps you fix a problem like your phone buzzing every ten minutes about it — the watchdog implements deduplication.
 When a service fails and a notification is sent, subsequent failures of the same service are suppressed for the duration of the dedup_window.

 The dedup state is tracked in memory between invocations using a timestamp file.
 Each service failure is keyed by service name and the dedup window is evaluated against the last notification time for that key.